 - Production: AI tools create ad variations at scale — different headlines, images, video edits, and copy angles — in minutes instead of days.

 - Analysis: AI reviews performance data faster than any human can, identifying not just winners but why they won — which elements drove results.
+This is the approach I break down in my guide to AI creative analysis systems.

 - Iteration: New creative concepts are generated based on winning elements, and the cycle repeats.